cristoichkov/Abies_religiosa_vs_ozone/Analysis_README.md

 This is the Repository structure:
 ![](Repository_Structure.png)

-You can see in this repository:
+In addition, you can find in this repository:

 :page_facing_up:  **`/Transcriptomic_analysis_about tropospheric_ozone_tolerance_in_Abies_religiosa_TB.pdf`**